-Estonian conductor Andres Kaljuste recently joined the roster of the Estonian National Opera and regularly conducts the Estonian Academy of Music and Theatre Symphony Orchestra.
-He completed his orchestral conducting masters degree in 2017 at the Sibelius Academy while simultaneously appeared as the guest-principal viola of the Helsinki Philharmonic during the past three seasons.
+Estonian conductor, violinist and violist Andres Kaljuste recently made his conducting debut in 2018 at the Estonian National Opera and regularly conducts the Estonian Academy of Music and Theatre Symphony Orchestra.
+He completed his orchestral conducting masters degree in 2017 at the Sibelius Academy while simultaneously appeared as the guest-principal viola of the Helsinki Philharmonic.

-Andres Kaljuste's first conducting season included debuts with orchestras including Helsinki Philharmonic, Tampere Philharmonic, Estonian National Symphony Orchestra, Odense Symphony Orchestra, Oulu Sinfonia, Pori Sinfonietta and Tallinn Chamber Orchestra.
+As a conductor, Kaljuste has worked with several orchestras including Helsinki Philharmonic, Tampere Philharmonic, Estonian National Symphony Orchestra, Odense Symphony Orchestra, Aarhus Symphony Orchestra, Oulu Sinfonia, Pori Sinfonietta and Tallinn Chamber Orchestra.
 In autumn 2016 he stepped in at very short notice to conduct Lahti Sinfonia in a programme of Vaughan Williams, Barber and Dutilleux, to critical acclaim.
+This season he will make his debut with the Ostrobothnian Chamber Orchestra, Joensuu City Orchestra as well as returns to Estonian National Symphony Orchestra, Helsinki Philharmonic and Tallinn Chamber Orchestra.

 Kaljuste previously studied violin at the Royal Academy of Music in Stockholm and later